 Henry Bischofberger Violins in Kirkland www.hkbviolins.com (my top preference for rentals)

 Bischofberger Violins on Capitol Hill (Seattle) www.bviolins.com

-Olsen Violins in Ballard (Seattle) www.olsenviolins.com David Stone Violins in the University District (Seattle) www.davidtstoneviolins.com
+Olsen Violins in Ballard (Seattle) www.olsenviolins.com (my top preference for purchases) David Stone Violins in the University District (Seattle) www.davidtstoneviolins.com

 Ask me for further guidelines for choosing a music store and your instrument.